Skills and materials shortages causing delays, increasing costs for data centres

 The Index of cost/watt in key locations points to rising investment interest in secondary and tertiary markets, including those in Europe and parts of Latin America and Africa.

-It found 84% of participants to the business’ global survey reported that they are experiencing skills shortages for experienced data centre construction teams – indicating the ongoing challenges of ensuring supply can meet demand.
+It found 84% of participants to the business' global survey reported that they are experiencing skills shortages for experienced data center construction teams – indicating the ongoing challenges of ensuring supply can meet demand.